Different Employment-Based Visas Explained: Which Option May Be Right for You?

 Understanding the different types of EB visas is essential for anyone considering employment or investment-based immigration to the U.S. Because each is tailored to unique groups of individuals, finding the pathway that most aligns with your skills, career, and long-term goals can help ensure a smooth visa process.

 This is where Peachtree Group comes into play.
 Our team has spent more than 40 years helping clients potentially obtain green cards through investment.
-Our experience with the EB5 visa system has seen us manage over $2.0 billion in transactions, helping thousands of investors navigate the complex immigration system to find the right pathway to permanent residency.
+Our experience with the EB5 visa program has seen us manage over $2.0 billion in transactions, helping thousands of investors navigate the complex immigration system to find the right pathway to permanent residency.
 In this comprehensive guide, we’ll explain the five different EB visa types and why they may be right for you.

 What Are EB Visas?